Taking Control of Credit Card Debt

 New section

 If you are making only the minimum monthly payment on your credit card, you’re doing yourself a huge disservice.
-Instead, step back, breathe deeply, and take the necessary steps to get your credit card debt under control.
+Instead, take the necessary steps to get your credit card debt under control.

 New section